rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 But now it is later.
 For perhaps the first time in my life, I have found professional work that I enjoy, am good at, and is lucrative.
 It’s a trifecta that eluded me for many years.
 In my twenties, skiing was always the _escape_ from my working reality, and now, in a way, has become my reality.
 Could this be a case of too much of a good thing?
 I’ve now met a few ski guides who have largely abandoned recreational ski touring.
 One remarked that he had “skied more than enough powder for the rest of [his] life.”

 Can there thus be more to life than outdoor pursuits?
 Perhaps the question is not how long to pursue such passions but instead how to balance them with other goals in life.
-To explore such questions, let’s now turn to my favourite source of philosophical inspiration: literature.
+To explore such a question, let’s now turn to my favourite source of philosophical inspiration: literature.

 I recently read the 1951 climbing novel _One Green Bottle_ by Elizabeth Coxhead.
 In it, protagonist Cathy Canning, a girl from the Liverpool slums, discovers climbing and its associated world of adventure, peril, and even romance, while navigating the class separation of 1950’s Britain.
-Another character, Johhny Hollinger, the second son of an earl, who makes no pretence of his own dubious morality, is one of the stronger climbers Cathy meets.
+Another character, Johnny Hollinger, the second son of an earl, who makes no pretence of his own dubious morality, is one of the stronger climbers Cathy meets.

 Cathy and Johnny rope up and climb a multi-pitch route together.
 (This was before the time of removable protection such as nuts and cams—the term piton does not appear once in the book—so climbing in 1950’s England was apparently rope-soloing.
 To think that climbers today are nervous to lead on _bolted_ routes.)
 After successfully finishing a hard climb together, they relax in the sun, and debate the pull between climbing and other priorities in life: